Building a Design System Playbook for KB Bank's ecosystem

 1

-Building a unified UI + UX Design Playbook
+Building a Unified UI + UX Design Playbook

 2

-Standardized Pass/Fail Review Process
+Implementing a Standardized Pass/Fail Review Process

-Solutions and prototypes for failed items
+Design solutions and prototypes for failed items

 Use case